Noor Islam Dawar: Assassinations of other YOW activists

 On 22 March 2022, Mussawer Dawar, who was the spokesperson of the Youth of Waziristan (YOW) and a candidate of the Awami National Party (ANP) for a general council seat in the local body election in Haider Khel, Mirali Tehsil, was killed by gunmen who were riding a motorcycle outside his office in Mirali Bazaar.
 The attackers escaped after the murder.

-On 19 June 2022, Waqar Ahmad Dawar, who was the general secretary of the YOW and a schoolteacher, and three other YOW activists – Hemad Durrani (the senior vice president of the YOW and a Rescue 1122 employee), Asadullah Shah (a government servant in the health department and district president of Al-Khidmat Foundation), and Sunaid Ahmad Dawar (a university student and worker of the National Democratic Movement) – were sprayed with bullets when gunmen on two motorcycles attacked their moving car in Haider Khel.
+On 19 June 2022, Waqar Ahmad Dawar, who was the general secretary of the YOW and a schoolteacher, and three other YOW activists – Hemad Durrani (the senior vice president of the YOW and a Rescue 1122 employee), Asadullah Shah (a government servant in the health department and district president of Alkhidmat Foundation), and Sunaid Ahmad Dawar (a university student and worker of the National Democratic Movement) – were sprayed with bullets when gunmen on two motorcycles attacked their moving car in Haider Khel.
 The incident took place in the afternoon when the four friends were returning to their homes after having lunch with their friend in Haider Khel.
 All four victims were rushed to the nearby hospital in Mirali where they were pronounced dead on arrival.
 The gunmen escaped after the shooting, and no one claimed responsibility for the attack.

 Jahanzeb Khan, deputy superintendent of police (DSP) in Mirali, told the BBC that "the four companions were riding in a car when suddenly the attackers on motorcycles came and opened fire on the car from both sides."
 When asked if the Pakistani Taliban (Tehrik-i-Taliban Pakistan, or TTP) were behind the attack, Jahanzeb Khan said other extremist organizations were more likely to be involved.

 The National Democratic Movement (NDM), the Awami National Party (ANP), Jamaat-e-Islami (JI), and other political parties protested against the murders in different parts of Khyber Pakhtunkhwa, including North Waziristan, Peshawar, Charsadda, Swabi, Bannu, and Lakki Marwat, as well as in Balochistan, Sindh, and Punjab.
 During a protest rally by the Pashtun Tahafuz Movement (PTM) in Islamabad, Manzoor Pashteen said the Pakistani media was covering Rao Anwar and Ehsanullah Ehsan, but no media covered the four slain youths.
 Pashteen lamented that no Pakistani court or judge questioned the killing of these educated peace activists.